rohiniravi/SyringeDetection/README.md

 Adverse events associated with injectable medications significantly impact patient safety, with drug administration errors being among the most frequently reported incidents in anesthesia.
 This project aims to develop a real-time auditory or visual feedback system that detects syringe handling by anesthesia providers using computer vision algorithms.
 By identifying syringes and vials in real-time from head-mounted cameras, we seek to enhance patient safety and reduce medication errors.

 I had the unique experience of aiding the engineering side, and helped develop part of the machine vision algorithm.
 I was responsible for image preprocessing and bounding box annotation.
-The code is a small example similar to my work performed.
+The code is an example of my work performed.

 ## Implementation Considerations